mullvad/mullvadvpn-app/docs/architecture.md

 #### Post-quantum

-A post-quantum (PQ) resistant tunnel is established by creating a pre-shared key (PSK) and then exchanging this with a VPN relay.
-This exchange happens in a normal tunnel, the PSK is saved on the relay and on the client together with a new temporary wireguard key of the client.
+A post-quantum (PQ) resistant tunnel is established by creating a pre-shared key (PSK) through a cryptographic key exchange with the relay.
+This exchange happens in a normal tunnel, the PSK is saved on the relay and on the client together with a new temporary wireguard key which the client generates.
 After this a new tunnel is created which uses the new WG key and the PSK, this new tunnel is PQ resistant.

 #### Post-quantum & Multihop

-A PQ multihop tunnel requires two PSK exchanges, one for each relay.
-First the temporary WG key is created with the first PSK, these are exchanged through a normal tunnel with the entry peer.
-A second normal tunnel is then established through the entry peer to the exit peer and a new PSK is exchanged with the exit.
-Finally a new PQ resistant tunnel is created which uses the new WG key and the two PSKs and routes through the entry to the exit.
+To create a PQ multihop tunnel, two PSK exchanges are needed with two relays.
+The client generates a temporary key and uses it to do a PSK exchange with the entry relay.
+Then, a normal tunnel is established from the entry to the exit relay and a new PSK is exchanged along with the temporary key.
+Finally, a new PQ resistant tunnel is created using the new WG key and the two PSKs to route from the entry to the exit.

 ### Detecting device offline